feniix/family-gallery/docs/implementation-plan.md

 - Testing documentation with examples
 - Environment configuration guide

-This implementation plan reflects the current state where core infrastructure is complete and the project is ready to move into gallery interface development.
+This implementation plan reflects the current state where **ALL core features are complete** and the project is ready for production deployment.
+The family gallery application is fully functional with comprehensive infrastructure, gallery interface, admin dashboard, and production-ready code quality.